fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > The ones who will be in the shape of monkeys will be those who carry one's talk to the other.
 The ones who will be in the shape of pigs will be eaters of haram.
 The ones who will move on their heads will be eaters of interest.
 The ones who will be blind will be those who do injustice when passing judgment.
 The ones who will be dumb and deaf will be those who have a high opinion of their deeds.
 The ones whose tongues will hang down to their chests will be scholars who do not practice what they preach.
 The ones whose hands and feet will be cut off will be those who harass their neighbors.
 The ones who will come spreading obnoxious smell will be those who drink, who commit fornication, and who do not pay the zakat.
 The ones who will be wearing garments made of tar will be those who are arrogant and conceited toward people.
 May Allahu ta'ala protect from them all.
 [Tibyan]

+All people will be gathered and displayed in front of Allah.

 It is also reported that there will be people who will come to the Gathering Place by assuming different forms in addition to the mentioned ones.
 However, it should be noted that the points explained above concern people who commit sins and have died without making repentance for them.
 Those who have made repentance or those whose rewards are more than their sins will not be brought to the Gathering Place in such forms.

 Mahshar is the place where the people who were resurrected will come out of their graves and gather.
 People will be questioned in that place, their books of deeds will be given to them; after their deeds are weighed, they will cross a thin bridge called Sirat; and then, they will go to either Paradise or Hell.